First French War of Religion (1562–1563): Languedoc

 Another assembly was convened at Montpellier in May at which Crussol attempted to convince the Protestants of the necessity of accepting the peace.
-Crussol arrived alongside the cardinal de Châtillon and the comte de Caylus who had been dispatched by the crown to see to the pacification of the Protestants in Languedoc.
+Crussol arrived alongside the cardinal de Châtillon and the comte de Caylus, who had been dispatched by the crown to see to the pacification of the Protestants in Languedoc.
 He was supported in this by the Protestant nobles, who had united with Condé's position.
 The more modest delegates were less keen on the peace.
 During the assembly, Caylus announced that he had seen the peace published in Toulouse, Narbonne, Carcassonne and Castelnaudary.
 Crussol read out a royal letter in favour of the peace.
-After a discussion it was agreed to publish the edict on 13 May.
-Having approved the publication of the peace, the delegates requested that the peace be enforced on the Catholics also, highlighting 'many great evils' they had perpetrated since its publishing in Toulouse.
-They further requested the replacement of the lieutenant-general Joyeuse with a prince du sang due to Joyeuse having 'introduced the Spanish into the kingdom'.
-The assembly decided to grant Crussol 10 gentleman to accompany him to court when he made the trip, a sign of their approval of his performance as leader.
+After a discussion, it was agreed to publish the edict on 13 May.
+Having approved the publication of the peace, the delegates requested that the peace be enforced on the Catholics also, highlighting "many great evils" they had perpetrated since its publication in Toulouse.
+They further requested the replacement of Lieutenant-General Joyeuse with a prince du sang due to Joyeuse having "introduced the Spanish into the kingdom".
+The assembly decided to grant Crussol 10 gentlemen to accompany him to court when he made the trip, a sign of their approval of his performance as leader.
 It was further requested that he continue on in his role until peace was firmly established.
 The body sought to investigate those who used the coming of peace as a reason to not pay the rents they owed for the Catholic ecclesiastical land they were using.
 The use of force to compel payments was considered an option.

-By June, Crussol reported that the sum of money he was to hand over to the crown was no longer recoverable as the people of Languedoc did not wish to hand it over given Joyeuse's behaviour.
+By June, Crussol reported that the sum of money he was to hand over to the crown was no longer recoverable, as the people of Languedoc did not wish to hand it over given Joyeuse's behaviour.
 His failure to hand over the gabelle (salt tax) revenue was a result of the crown's agent not appearing to receive it.
 Catherine wrote to him disapprovingly on this matter, noting that now that the realm was at peace, all the money he had raised via his estates belonged to the crown.
 She further highlighted that she had been informed military reinforcements continued to be undertaken in Protestant held places and asked Crussol to clarify this.
-In late June, Crussol wrote back informing her that Protestants were not impeding the collections of harvests or chasing them from territories.
-By contrast he noted that in Toulouse a Catholic confession of faith was required.
+In late June, Crussol wrote back informing her that Protestants were not impeding the collection of harvests or chasing them from territories.
+By contrast, he noted that in Toulouse a Catholic confession of faith was required.
 If Vielleville could not arrive in Languedoc, Crussol suggested he would favour handing over the towns to Caylus over Joyeuse.
 According to the financial records, Crussol was speaking truthfully about his disbanding of troops in May and June.